awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 # Exporting a dataset<a name="export-data"></a>

-After you've completed [Preparing and importing data](data-prep.md), you can export the data in an Interactions, Items, or Users dataset to an Amazon S3 bucket\.
+After you've imported your data, you can export the data in an Interactions, Items, or Users dataset to an Amazon S3 bucket\.
 After exporting a dataset, you can verify and inspect the data that Amazon Personalize uses to generate recommendations, view the user interaction events that you previously recorded in real time, and perform offline analysis on your data\.

 You can choose to export only the data that you imported in bulk \(imported using an Amazon Personalize dataset import job\), only the data that you imported incrementally \(historical and real\-time records imported using the console or the `PutEvents`, `PutUsers`, or `PutItems` operations\), or both\.